-Our pension plans in the aggregate are estimated to be unfunded by \$120 million as of December 31, 2016.
-With approximately 5,070 participants in our pension plans, we incur substantial costs relating to pension benefits, which can vary substantially as a result of changes in healthcare laws and costs, volatility in investment returns on pension plan assets and changes in discount rates used to calculate related liabilities.
+Our pension plans in the aggregate are estimated to be unfunded by \$112 million as of December 31, 2017.
+With approximately 5,000 participants in our pension plans, we incur substantial costs relating to pension benefits, which can vary substantially as a result of changes in healthcare laws and costs, volatility in investment returns on pension plan assets and changes in discount rates used to calculate related liabilities.
 Our estimates of liabilities and expenses for pensions and other post-retirement healthcare benefits require the use of assumptions, including assumptions relating to the rate used to discount the future estimated liability, the rate of return on plan assets, inflation and several assumptions relating to the employee workforce (medical costs, retirement age and mortality).
-Actual results may differ, which may have a material adverse effect on our business, prospects, financial condition, a decrease in the discount rate used to determine minimum funding requirements could result in increased future contributions.
+Actual results may differ, which may have a material adverse effect on our business, prospects, financial condition or results of operations.
+Future volatility and disruption in the stock markets could cause a decline in the asset values of our pension plans.
+In addition, a decrease in the discount rate used to determine minimum funding requirements could result in increased future contributions.
 If either occurs, we may need to make additional pension contributions above what is currently estimated, which could reduce the cash available for our businesses.